 F. Selection Procedure:

-This Fellowship will be administered by the Office of Research and Sponsored Programs under the direction of the Assistant Vice Chancellor for Research.
+This Fellowship will be administered by the Office of Research and Sponsored Programs under the direction of the Executive Director of Research.
 The selection committee will consist of faculty members with representation from each college represented in the applicant pool.
 This committee will select the recipient on a best qualified basis and in accordance with donor guidelines established by the UW-Eau Claire Foundation.
 Student financial status may be used as a factor in order to break a tie.
 The recipient will be notified prior to the end of the spring semester, and the scholarship funds will be awarded for the next academic year.

 G. Reporting Requirements: